 Being in love involves focusing more on how your partner makes you feel rather than the other way around.
 Loving someone, however, involves going out of your way to make your partner’s day special in order to make them happy.

-Loving someone is measured through the work and effort you put in to make your lover happy, not what they are doing to make you happy.
+Loving someone is measured by the devotion, work, and effort you put in to make your lover happy, not what they are doing to make you happy.
 You take care of them like you take care of yourself – or go even beyond!
 When you love someone, each other’s happiness is what matters more.

 7. Attention Vs. Security